-When it's hot and air conditioning is a must, portable air conditioners can be a smart choice: There is no installation, they dehumidify the air, many are portable and most are cost effective.
+When it's hot and air conditioning is a must, portable air conditioners can be a smart choice: Although they have disadvantages, there is no installation, they dehumidify the air, they're movable, and most are cost effective.
 If you purchase a partially evaporative AC, you will need to drain the water.
 Drainage frequency will depend on how often you use your unit and what type of drainage option you choose.

 Once the reservoir is full, it will automatically shut off to prevent overflowing.
 Your unit will indicate when you have to drain water, often with an error message, alarm or indicator light.
 You must drain the water before the unit can work.
 There are several ways to drain an AC unit.

 Before you begin, unplug the unit and disconnect all power.
 Place a pan directly under the drain port, located in the back of your unit.
 Remove the plug and allow the unit to drain.
 Be prepared, once you have removed the plug, water will flow freely.
 Once the unit has completed draining, replace the drain plug, and plug the unit back into the socket.

 Once you've unplugged your unit, carefully carry it to a sink or bathtub.
 To avoid leaking, move slowly, keeping it level at all times.
 Note that your unit surface must sit on a flat surface.
 Once situated, remove the drain plug and allow the unit to drain.
 When the unit has finished draining, replace the drain plug, return the unit to its proper location, and plug it back in.

 Not all AC units have a hose option, so check the manual before you choose this method.
 Drain hoses can remain attached to the unit and rely on gravity to drain water, meaning the hose must go downhill.
 Use a drain hose when the AC is in a location with a floor drain, such as a basement.